-ACA 122 College Transfer Success

-CIS 110 Introduction to Computers

-COM 231 Public Speaking

-ENG 111 Writing and Inquiry

 ENG 112 Writing/Research in the Discip

-PED 110 Fit and Wellness for Life

 XXX Math

 XXX Natural Science

 XXX Social/Behavioral (3 courses)

-XXX Humanities and Fine Arts (2 courses)

 XXX Pre Major Elective (3 courses)

 XXX GEN Ed (4 courses)

 Total Semester Hours Required for Degree = 60-61

 ASSOCIATE IN ARTS

 - Submit a complete Application for Admission to the Office of Admissions. - Submit official transcript(s) of high school education and all post-high school course work to the Office of Admissions if requested.
 Official GED scores or transcript of courses for the Adult High School Diploma may be submitted in lieu of the high school transcript. - Complete the Admission Placement Test. - Diploma and certificate admission requirements may vary.
 Contact the Admissions Office for details.